PDP-11 architecture: Data formats

+The smallest unit of addressable and writable memory is the 8-bit byte.
+Bytes can also be held in the lower half of registers R0 through R5.

+16-bit words are stored little-endian with least significant bytes at the lower address.
+Words are always aligned to even memory addresses.
+Words can be held in registers R0 through R7.

-Sixteen-bit words are stored little-endian (with least significant bytes first).
-Thirty-two-bit data—supported as extensions to the basic architecture, e.g., floating point in the FPU Instruction Set, double-words in the Extended Instruction Set or long data in the Commercial Instruction Set—are stored in more than one format, including an unusual middle-endian format sometimes referred to as "PDP-endian".
+32-bit double words in the Extended Instruction Set (EIS) can only be stored in register pairs with the lower word being stored in the lower-numbered register.
+Double words are used by the MUL, DIV, and ASHC instructions.
+Other 32-bit data are supported as extensions to the basic architecture: single-precision floating point in the Floating Instruction Set (FIS) and the instruction set for the floating-point processor option (FPP) for 11/45 and most subsequent models, and long data in the Commercial Instruction Set (CIS), are stored in more than one format, including an unusual middle-endian format sometimes referred to as "PDP-endian".

+A 64-bit double-precision floating-point format is supported by the FPP option.

 Memory management

 The PDP-11's 16-bit addresses can address 64 KB.
 By the time the PDP-11 yielded to the VAX, 8-bit bytes and hexadecimal notation were becoming standard in the industry; however, numeric values on the PDP-11 always use octal notation, and the amount of memory attached to a PDP-11 is always stated as a number of words.
 The basic logical address space is 32K words, but the high 4K of physical address space (addresses 160000_{8} through 177777_{8} in the absence of memory management) are not populated because input/output registers on the bus respond to addresses in that range.
 So originally, a fully expanded PDP-11 had 28K words, or 56 kbytes in modern terms.

 The processor reserves low memory addresses for two-word vectors that give a program counter and processor status word with which to begin a service routine.
 When an I/O device interrupts a program, it places the address of its vector on the bus to indicate which service routine should take control.
 The lowest vectors are service routines to handle various types of trap.
 Traps occur on some program errors, such as an attempt to execute an undefined instruction; and also when the program executes an instruction such as BPT, EMT, IOT, or TRAP to request service from the operating system.